-- Decision making is choosing among alternates (branches). - Why is it needed? - When alternative courses of action are possible and each action may produce a different result.
+- Decision making is choosing among alternates (branches). - •Why is it needed? - When alternative courses of action are possible and each action may produce a different result. - •In terms of a computer program the choices are stated in the form of a question that only yield a binary answer (is it true or false that the user made a particular selection). - Although the approach is very simple, modeling decisions in this fashion is a very useful and powerful tool.